 School uniform is now supplied by School Shop, you can order new uniform directly from their website, which can be found at http://www.school-shop.co.uk

-Mrs Bruce is a member of our standards team.
-She holds the responsibility for co-ordinating Read, Write Inc. across the school and leads the teaching of writing.
-If you have a question about Read Write Inc. – from what it is, to how it’s taught or how you can support at home – please speak to Mrs Bruce.
+Miss Anderson, one of our Assistant Headteachers in school, holds the responsibility for co-ordinating Read, Write Inc. across the school.
+If you have a question about Read Write Inc. – from what it is, to how it’s taught or how you can support at home – please speak to Miss Anderson.

-As Miss Anderson is a class teacher, the best way to contact her is by leaving a message with our admin team.
-Miss Anderson will get in touch with you as soon as possible.
+Miss Davis has responsibility for leading Maths in our school.
+Please see the 'Our Curriculum' section of the website for links that can help you to support your children at home.
+Miss Davis will also be very happy to answer any questions that you may have about Maths but as she is a class teacher, the best way to contact her is by leaving a message with our admin team.
+She will then get in touch with you as soon as possible.

 PE, Sports and University of Life

-Miss Glass coordinates the provision for Special Educational Needs across the school.
-This means class teachers may ask for support to ensure they are providing the best possible provision for all schools, but she also coordinates any extra support given to pupils to ensure they are making the best possible progress.
+Miss Glass and Miss Mirfin coordinate the provision for Special Educational Needs across the school.
+This means that class teachers may ask for support to ensure they are providing the best possible provision for all pupils, but she also coordinates any extra support given to pupils to ensure they are making the best possible progress.

-If your child has been identified as having specific extra needs, Miss Glass will contact you and may either identify herself as your primary contact in school or inform you of which member of staff will be available to support you and your child.
+If your child has been identified as having specific extra needs, Miss Glass or Miss Mirfin will contact you and may either identify herself as your primary contact in school or inform you of which member of staff will be available to support you and your child.

 If you have concerns about the progress your child is making, please speak to your child’s class teacher.
-The teacher will then raise these concerns with Miss Glass who will orchestrate the provision made for your child.
+The teacher will then raise these concerns with Miss Glass or Miss Mirfin who will orchestrate the provision made for your child.
 Please do not approach her directly.

-Mrs Kirk is in charge of our enhanced provision and also leads on behaviour in school.
-She is the final port of call before the headteacher with any concerns about behaviour.
+Miss Mirfin is the final port of call before the headteacher with any concerns about behaviour.
 Parents should always speak to their child’s class teacher with any concerns, as this is the most effective way for us as a school to deal with any concerns.
-Staff will speak to Mrs Kirk for any support they may feel is required in due course.
+Staff will speak to Miss Mirfin for any support they may feel is required in due course.

-If you do feel that you need to speak to Miss Anderson directly, please be aware that Miss Anderson teaches full-time and therefore it is best if you are able to contact her via the school office to arrange an appointment.
+If you do feel that you need to speak to Miss Mirfin directly, it is best if you are able to contact her via the school office to arrange an appointment.
 She will endeavour to see you as quickly as possible.